Msmastr74/Bogobot/DOCS.md

 - `/accounts capabilities grant|revoke user capabilities:(preset) [depth]`: Grants or revokes a dynamic preset reference.
 Use `server.(preset)` to apply it only in the current server.
 - `/accounts capabilities resolve capabilities`: Shows the concrete capabilities produced by a comma-separated capability list.
 - `/accounts capabilities show [user]`: Shows only the effective capability list for a user, defaulting to the caller.
+- `/accounts capabilities show [role]`: Shows a role account's server-local capabilities.
 - `/accounts capabilities reset user`: Atomically resets a user's global capabilities to defaults and clears local permission overrides.
 - `/accounts preset show|create|remove name [capabilities]`: Shows, creates/replaces, or removes a custom global preset.
 Custom preset definitions contain unprefixed capabilities; apply them server-locally with `server.(preset)`.
-- `/accounts list_users [capability]`: Lists accounts, optionally filtered to users who can use a capability in the current server context.
+- `/accounts list_users [capabilities]`: Lists accounts, optionally filtered to users who can use every capability in a comma-separated capability list in the current server context.
 - `/accounts ban ban|unban user [scope]`: Bans or unbans an account globally or in the current server by setting or removing the negative `banned` capability.
-- `/accounts info [user] [eph]`: Shows account information for a user, defaulting to the caller.
+- `/accounts info [user_or_role] [eph]`: Shows account information for a user, role, or the caller.
+- `Account Info` context menu: Shows account information for a selected user/member.

 Global management capabilities can affect global or server-local targets.
 Server-local management capabilities can only affect server-local targets.
 For example, `accounts.ban` can use `/accounts ban scope:global` or `scope:server`, while `server.accounts.ban` only authorizes `scope:server`.